charlessipe/reading-notes/class-02.md

 -adding strings will get a value of NaN, adding a number to a string results in a string

+-expressions evaluate into a single value and rely on operators

 ##Chapter 4: “Decisions and Loops” only up to the section on switch statements (pp.145-162)

+-to determine path set a **condition**

+-operands are on each side of the operator